Unified Integrated Sensing and Communication Signal Design: A Sphere Packing Perspective: Simulation Results and Discussions

+In summary, the three methods mentioned above are the most common approaches in ISAC signal design for MIMO systems.
+They encompass different communication input assumptions and various levels of precoding.}

 In our simulation, we configure the carrier frequency at $24$ GHz.
 The transmitter is equipped with $N/2 = 32$ antennas, while the receiver has $N_r = 8$ antennas.
 The transmission power is set at $P = 1$.
 The signal set size is chosen as $M=4$.
 We model the downlink channel $\mathbf{H}$ as a flat Rayleigh fading channel, where each element of the channel matrix $\mathbf{H}$ follows a standard Complex Gaussian distribution.
-The CSIT is assumed to be perfectly known.
-Furthermore, we utilize a spatial waveform for the sensing optimal waveform, designed to scan within a broad main lobe spanning $[-20^\circ, 20^\circ]$.
-We ensure that the sidelobe levels (SLL) are maintained below $15$ dB.
-These simulation parameters will remain constant unless stated otherwise.
+The CSIT is assumed to be perfectly known. { Furthermore, we utilize spatial waveforms as reference sensing waveforms.
+For search tasks, the reference waveform is designed to scan a wide main lobe spanning \([-20^\circ, 20^\circ]\) with sidelobe levels (SLL) kept below 15 dB.
+For tracking tasks, the reference waveform is designed to produce a narrow beam focusing on a target located at $15^\circ$.
+The spatial reference waveforms can be obtained by solving the following problem, as detailed in literature \cite{7347464}.